jeswid/DSA4264_toxic-comment-analysis/technical-report.md

 This dashboard allows end users to easily obtain an understanding of the levels of toxicity and hate in the most popular Reddit topics and take a deep dive into specific time periods and topics, making the tracker a valuable tool for maintaining online community standards.

 To run the frontend dashboard, run `streamlit run app.py` in your terminal.
-It requires the `updated_full_comments_new_topic.csv` dataset.
+It requires the `topic_relabelled_full.csv` dataset.

 ### Section 6: Findings